-- A. The contract rent (actual rent paid by the tenant plus any operating or rental subsidy, if applicable, not including utility allowance) charged for AHP-assisted rental units must not exceed 30 percent of the gross income for a household of the maximum income and size expected to occupy the unit (assuming occupancy of 1.5 persons per bedroom or 1.0 persons per unit without a separate bedroom).
-This requirement applies to all units occupied by AHP-eligible households. - B. Affordability is met if contract rents are established and subsidized with HUD Section 8 assistance or under another assistance program using the same rent structure as the HUD Section 8 program. - C. For homeownership projects (except for owner-occupied rehab projects), the monthly payment of mortgage principal and interest, plus taxes insurance, homeowners' association dues, lot rent, leasehold payments, mortgage insurance premiums, and any other predetermined housing expenses must not exceed 31 percent of the household's gross monthly income as determined at application intake. - D. Projects not meeting the "Affordability" guideline may be denied, or the AHP subsidy may be reduced.
+- A. The contract rent (actual rent paid by the tenant plus any operating or rental subsidy, if applicable) charged for AHP-assisted rental units must not exceed 30 percent of the gross income for a household of the maximum income and size expected to occupy the unit (assuming occupancy of 1.5 persons per bedroom or 1.0 persons per unit without a separate bedroom).
+This requirement applies to all units occupied by AHP-eligible households. - B. Affordability is met if contract rents are established and subsidized with HUD Section 8 assistance or under another assistance program using the same rent structure as the HUD Section 8 program. - C. For homeownership projects (except for owner-occupied rehab projects), the monthly payment of mortgage principal and interest, plus taxes insurance, homeowners' association dues, lot rent, leasehold payments, mortgage insurance premiums, and any other predetermined housing expenses must not exceed 31 percent of the household's gross monthly income as determined at application intake.
+This limit is 33 percent for households using United States Department of Agriculture loans. - D. Projects not meeting the "Affordability" guideline may be denied, or the AHP subsidy may be reduced.